rizinorg/rizin/librz/search/README.md

 This document only describes the new implementation.
 It is implemented in [librz/search/search.c](https://github.com/rizinorg/rizin/blob/dev/librz/search/search.c) and [rz_search.h](https://github.com/rizinorg/rizin/blob/dev/librz/include/rz_search.h), starting at the comment `// NEW SEARCH BEGIN`.
-Everything above this comment is the legacy search code and is not discussed here.
+Everything above this comment is the legacy search code and is not discussed here because the it will be replaced step by step to the new design.

 ## Examples